House of Switzerland: A house consisting of four houses: Facts & figures

 2014 Winter Olympics: Iouri Podladtchikov giving an interview whilst celebrating his gold medal at the Mobile House of Switzerland in Sochi.

 The Mobile House of Switzerland was developed by Spillmann Echsle Architects from Zurich under the direction of Presence Switzerland, in collaboration with Timbatec – Timber and Technology GmbH and the general contractor Nüssli AG.
-Spillmann Echsle Architects was honoured with the German Design Award 2017 and the Best Architects 2016 award for the project.
+Spillmann Echsle Architects was honoured with the German Design Award and the Best Architects Award for the project.

-The concept: Four elements – also called houses, because they can also be used individually without the other elements – with two or three floors and a total area of 882 m^{2} are arranged in such a way that they form an inner courtyard of 66 m^{2}.
+The concept is as follows: Four elements – also called houses, because they can also be used individually without the other elements – with two or three floors and a total area of 882 m^{2} are arranged in such a way that they form an inner courtyard of 66 m^{2}.
 The ground floor houses a restaurant, a kitchen with take-out, a stage and exhibition rooms.
 The VIP and Athletes' lounges and an office space are on the first floor.
-A further lounge and the studios and backrooms for television and radio are on the second floor.
+A further lounge, an open balcony and the studios and backrooms for television and radio are on the second floor.
 Although a third floor is visible from the outside of one of the building's elements, this isn't actually the case.
-The third floor visible from the outside is a double height ceiling, providing space for the anchor studio of the Swiss Broadcasting Corporation (SRG SSR).
+The third floor visible from the outside is a double-height ceiling, providing space for the anchor studio of the Swiss Broadcasting Corporation (SRG SSR).